Skip to the content.

 cd imageshare

-You need an either Imgur API key or an ImgBB API key for ImageShare.
-If you add both, the user can choose which service to use on each upload.
-You also need to set the domain that will be used for public access.
+You need a web doman to use for public access.
 If you want to retain compatibility with legacy web browsers, you may need to use an old top-level domain (e.g. .com or .net) instead of newer TLDs.

 DOMAIN=yourwebsitegoeshere.com